Temper Temper (Bullet for My Valentine album)

 Temper Temper is the fourth studio album by Welsh heavy metal band Bullet for My Valentine.
 The album was released on 8 February 2013 in Australia, and 11 February 2013 worldwide under RCA Records, their first under the label.
-The album was once again produced by Don Gilmore, who worked on the group's last album, 2010's Fever, and was mixed by noted engineer Chris Lord-Alge.
-This would be the last album recorded with their full original lineup with longtime bassist Jason James before he departed from the band in February 2015.
+The album was produced by Don Gilmore, who also produced the group's previous album, 2010's Fever, and was mixed by noted engineer Chris Lord-Alge.
+This would be the last album recorded with their full original lineup, including longtime bassist Jason James, before he left the band in February of 2015.

+Background and recording

+Temper Temper was recorded in Thailand.
+Michael Paget and Jason James were not included in the writing and recording process, though the reasons were not immediately clear.
+Matt Tuck said: "When things need to be done I’m not afraid of decisions that aren’t going to be popular.
+There were certain things going on that people needed to sort out.
+At the same time we needed to get work done.
+Everyone, me included, lost perspective on what’s important.
+In a way it was tainted before it had even begun."
+Paget stated that it hurt his feelings when they left for Thailand without him.
+He recounted in 2015: "It really pissed me off, to be honest.
+Being told over email that you’re not going to record an album with your band.
+I’m sure it would piss anyone off.
+I was fucking confused, hurt – and I just didn’t understand it.
+Do I think it was for the best in the long run?
+No, I don’t, because our momentum kind of leveled off.
+I don’t want to dwell on the bad times because it’s all so good now."

 Release

 The band debuted the album's title track live on 22 October 2012 as part of BBC Radio 1's Rock Week.
 Bullet for My Valentine released the track entitled "Temper Temper" on 30 October 2012 worldwide across all digital providers apart from in the UK where it was released on 25 November 2012.
 On 12 November, a music video for the single "Temper Temper" was released.
 It was shot in Los Angeles and directed by Michael Dispenza.
 On 17 December 2012, the next single was released via YouTube named "Riot", and the music video for the song was released on 11 January 2013.
 The band collaborated with Chris Jericho from Fozzy on the song "Dead to the World", in which Jericho co-wrote the lyrics.
 The album was leaked on 1 February 2013.
 Bullet for My Valentine released a music video for "P.O.W." on 24 May 2013, and another video for "Breaking Point" on 7 June 2013.
 "Breaking Point" was released as a single on 12 August 2013, peaking at number 36 on Mainstream Rock Songs.